influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/administration/cluster-commands.md

 ### `backup`

 Creates a backup of a cluster's [metastore](/influxdb/v1.8/concepts/glossary/#metastore) and [shard](/influxdb/v1.8/concepts/glossary/#shard) data at that point in time and stores the copy in the specified directory.
-Or, back up only the cluster metastore using [`backup -strategy] only-meta`.
+To back up only the cluster metastore, use the `-strategy` flag with the `only-meta` option.
 Backups are incremental by default; they create a copy of the metastore and shard data that have changed since the previous incremental backup.
 If there are no existing incremental backups, the system automatically performs a complete backup.